Biden Wanted Trump Prosecuted for Jan. 6 Riot

-President Joe Biden last year confided to members of his inner circle that he considered former President Donald a “threat to democracy” and wanted him prosecuted over the Jan.
-6, 2021, riot, but didn’t relay his thoughts to Attorney General Merrick Garland, reports The New York Times.
+President Joe Biden last year confided to members of his inner circle that he considered former President Donald Trump a "threat to democracy" and wanted him prosecuted over the Jan.
+6, 2021 riot, but didn't relay his thoughts to Attorney General Merrick Garland, reports The New York Times.

 Biden was reportedly frustrated that Garland didn't act more aggressively and decisively in prosecuting the people involved in the insurrection, though White House spokesman Andrew Bates in a statement issued Sunday to The Independent that Biden "is immensely proud of the attorney general's service in this administration and has no role in investigative priorities or decisions."